Barnoldswick Railway: Train service

 In 1895 there were nine trains each way between Barnoldswick and Earby, with four each way on Sundays.
 By 1910 the service had increased to between 15 and 18 on weekdays, varying by day of the week, and six on Sundays.
 In 1922 the weekday service was similar, but the Sunday service had fallen to two trains each way.
 In 1938 there were 26 trains Monday to Friday, with 28 on Saturdays and nine on Sundays.

 Absorbed by the Midland Railway

 In March 1898, the Barnoldswick company asked the Midland Railway if it would purchase the line.
-As it was trouble-free and regularly paid out a reasonable if fluctuating dividend — on June 30, 1897, it was 5 per cent — the Midland agreed and the necessary powers were obtained in 1899.
-The Midland Railway absorbed the company by Act of 13 July 1899.
+As it was trouble-free and regularly paid out a reasonable if fluctuating dividend — on 30 June 1897, it was 5 per cent — the Midland agreed and the necessary powers were obtained in 1899.
+The Midland Railway absorbed the company by the Midland Railway Act 1899 (62 & 63 Vict. c. cvii) of 13 July 1899.
 It was the last company to be acquired by the Midland Railway.

 Light railway proposed

-In May, 1904, the Barnoldswick and Gisburn Light Railway sought powers to make a short single track line leaving the Lancashire and Yorkshire Railway just north of Gisburn station and connecting with the Barnoldswick branch.
+In May 1904, the Barnoldswick and Gisburn Light Railway sought powers to make a short single track line leaving the Lancashire and Yorkshire Railway just north of Gisburn station and connecting with the Barnoldswick branch.
 It was scotched by the L&YR's refusal to allow a junction at Gisburn.